KomputeProject/kompute/examples/pi4_mesa_build/README.md

 ## Run the available tests

-Use the following command to run the python tests for Vulkan Kompute.
+Use the following command to run the python tests for Kompute.

 ```
 pytest
 ```

 If the tests pass then congratulations!
 You are now able to make full use of the Pi 4 Broadcom GPU for running parallel computing.
-If however, there are any issues with the tests they can be run in debug mode to see the Vulkan logs.
+If however, there are any issues with the tests they can be run in debug mode to see the logs.

 ```
 pytest --log-cli-level debug